abe-winter/task-inbox/README.md

 ## Roadmap

-- web push
-  - the [spec](https://datatracker.ietf.org/doc/html/rfc8030#section-8.1) requires e2e encryption -- we don't do that yet
+- render task attachments
 - define custom actions for tasks
   - i.e. actions that are not state changes, and may take arguments, possibly automatically from the task metadata, possibly hitting sites other than the sender
   - this matters because it increases the odds I can serve requests quickly on mobile; IMO mobile matters a lot for solopreneurs
   - these can be presented as a menu (choose some) or a checklist (do all)
+- multi-party / advanced orchestration features
-- allow mid-course inbound events -- for example, original poster can cancel the task, or a third party vendor can post information
+  - mid-course inbound events -- for example, original poster can cancel the task, or a third party vendor can post information
-- render task attachments; use templates to control rendering of task types
+  - cc tasks and updates to third parties
 - process transparency
   - make some parts of tasks visible to end users (start with current status)
   - stats about resolution time, proportion of resolution statuses, and backlog